dilyn-corner/Programming/README.md

 because I have never come across a problem that programming would be an efficient solution for - most things I do, I only really do once.
 Writing an entire program to accomplish that task seems like a waste of time.
-The only exception thus far as been shell script.
+The only exception thus far has been shell script.

 But I've run into enough problems and reasons that make this lack of knowledge... problematic for future development.
-At the very least, knowing how to program in some valuable and important languages will make me more literate in the things I do day-to-day, patching software and understanding how certain programs operate.
+At the very least, knowing how to program in some valuable and important languages will make me more literate in the things I do day-to-day as a hobby, patching software and understanding how certain programs operate.

 ## This Repository